GeorgeBarrett/cv/README.md

 ## George Barrett

 I am a dedicated and determined junior full stack developer that specialises in javascript and ruby (and a bit of python).
-I'm looking for a software development role where I can continually learn whilst contributing my existing skillset.
+I bring a solid foundation in the font end and object orientated programming and am familiar with numerous libraries and frameworks.
+I utilise agile methods, use git meticulously and ensure that clear and useful commit messages are generated.
+I have a good understanding of the architecture of web apps and how pieces of software link together

 Upon deciding to plunge into the world of coding in February 2022, I have been completely captivated by its nature and dedicated to improving.
 By June 2022 I had completed a front end development bootcamp.
 After this, I continued to teach myself until I found a position at a start-up that wanted to make finding tutors easy using a full stack web-app.
 This postion unfortunately ended in December 2022 due to the senior developer deciding to leave.
 From the start of 2023 I continued improving my skills independetly until February, when I earnt a position at one of the most selective and prestigious software development bootcamps, Makers.